thennon/sample_code/README.md

 These scripts are a few brief demonstrations of the types of projects I have done, both at UW and personally.

 aviso_ftp.sh:
-This downloads a user selected year of satellite data from the aviso ftp site.
+This lets the user download a chosen year of satellite data from the aviso ftp site.
+Only downloads data every 8 days.

 power_spec_demo.m (MATLAB)
 Generates pseudo data with a few primary frequencies (plus noise) and calculates the power spectrum of the time series.
 Plots show the strongst frequencies and 95% confidence interval.